nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 Because there are some many routers and modems out there I suggest going to [https://portforward.com/](https://portforward.com/) and find your device there, it should have steps on how to forward ports.
 If it doesn't then you should go to the manufacturer's website or search for your device on google.
 If you followed the rest of this guide you can check if everything is working by surfing to your domain name, it should show the Nginx welcome page (note that you will have to stop nginx in order to get the certificate).

 Steps:
-1) point your domain name to your IP
+1) Point your domain name to your public IP
-2) Open ports 80 and 443
+2) Open ports 80 and 443, and forward ports to your computer
-3) Surf to your domain name -> Nginx landing page
+3) Surf to your domain name -> You have to see nginx landing page
 4) Stop Nginx
-5) Generate certificate
+5) Generate the certificate
 6) Start Nginx
-7) Start miner
+7) Start the miner
-8) ??
-9) Profit
+8) Congratulation, you are mining :)

-This part was written out the back of my head, I struggled for several hours getting this to work.
-So I might have missed some steps or specific things I did.
-But this should give you a good idea of the general flow.
-If you have any problems or remarks feel free to hit me up on discord (@DavGer)
+If you have any problems or remarks feel free to hit me up on discord (@DavGer) => Section completed by @Trigger.

+#### 2) With a self-signed SSL certificate

+To run it on a personal system and without a domain name, you will need to generate a self-signed SSL certificate and then run the regular command to start the node but replace the domain name with localhost, key with the generated key, and cert with the generated cert.

+@Soeren from discord says that:

+> Also, it's possible to run the nodejs miner locally with just localhost and a self signed certificate, but it's just not recommended, because if everybody would do it, the network would centralize, as no clients that run as localhost can connect to each other only to public domains.
+But it's possible.
+I don't know if anything will be done to prevent that or to fix the not-reachable problem, but at least for testing the nodejs client, you can run it locally without a vps or domain.

 ### d.
 Import wallet.